aci-ref/facilitation_best_practices/contributing.md

 Please visit our
 [repository for this website](https://github.com/aci-ref/facilitation_best_practices).
 All html pages are generated from plain-text Markdown (.md) files for easy editing and contribution of suggested changes via pull requests.
-You can:
+You can do either of the following:

 * Open a "[New Issue](https://help.github.com/articles/creating-an-issue/)", to describe your suggestion or question.
-* [Fork](https://help.github.com/articles/fork-a-repo/) the "[facilitation-best-practices](https://github.com/aci-ref/facilitation_best_practices)" repository to your own GitHub account, make edits, and then submit a "[New Pull Request](https://github.com/aci-ref/facilitation_best_practices/pulls)"
+* [Fork](https://help.github.com/articles/fork-a-repo/) the "[facilitation-best-practices](https://github.com/aci-ref/facilitation_best_practices)" repository to your own GitHub account, make edits, and then submit a "[New Pull Request](https://github.com/aci-ref/facilitation_best_practices/pulls)".
+The main chapters are in a top-level folder named "activities".

 <h3><i>For those less familiar with GitHub</i></h3>
 Please send an email to ACIREF-OUTREACH@lists.clemson.edu to discuss your